Tangjiahui26/BestPlaceCA/BestPlaceCA.md

 From the figure above we can see that most of counties in CA have a good future for people who want to search job because most results locate in the left upper hand corner(the UnemploymentRate is low and the FutureJobGrowthRate is high).

+*UnemploymentRate: *

-*The Definitions:* *UnemploymentRate: The most recent unemployment data for an area.
+*The most recent unemployment data for an area.
 The unemployment rate is expressed as a percentage of the available work force that is not employed.
+Updated: December, 2016*

+*FutureJobGrowthRate: *

-Updated: December, 2016* *FutureJobGrowthRate: The projected change in job availability over the next ten years based on migration patterns, economic growth, and other factors.
+*The projected change in job availability over the next ten years based on migration patterns, economic growth, and other factors.
 A projected decrease in available jobs is represented as a negative number.
 Updated: December, 2016*

 ### Plot3: IncomePerCap in California

 ![](./IncomePerCap%20in%20California.png) The figure above is about the IncomePerCap in California.

+*IncomePerCap: *

-*The Definitions:* *IncomePerCap: The average income of every resident of a geographic area, including all adults and children.
+*The average income of every resident of a geographic area, including all adults and children.
 Updated: December, 2016*

 Useful Links
 ------------